Fidel V. Ramos: Power crisis

-During Ramos' tenure, the Philippines was experiencing widespread blackouts due to huge demand for electricity, the antiquity of power plants, the abolishment of the Department of Energy, and the discontinuation of the Bataan Nuclear Power Plant during the Corazon Aquino administration.
+At the start of Ramos' tenure, the Philippines was experiencing widespread blackouts due to huge demand for electricity, the antiquity of power plants, the abolishment of the Department of Energy, and the discontinuation of the Bataan Nuclear Power Plant during the Corazon Aquino administration.
 During his State of the Nation address on July 27, 1992, he requested that the Congress enact a law that would create an Energy Department that would plan and manage the Philippines' energy demands.
-Congress not only created an Energy Department but gave him special emergency powers to resolve the power crisis.
+Congress not only created the department but gave him special emergency powers to resolve the power crisis.
 Using the powers given to him, Ramos issued licenses to independent power producers (IPP) to construct power plants within 24 months.
 Ramos issued supply contracts that guaranteed the government would buy whatever power the IPPs produced under the contract in U.S. dollars to entice investments in power plants.
-This became a problem during the East Asian Financial Crisis when the demand for electricity contracted and the Philippine peso lost half of its value.
+This became a problem during the 1997 Asian financial crisis when the demand for electricity contracted and the Philippine peso lost half of its value.